Fiji Travel Insurance Solved™ with Budget Direct

 Overseas medical and emergency assistance

-With Budget Direct travel insurance, you get access to a global assistance network of medical practitioners and emergency assistance providers 24 hours a day, seven days a week.
+With Budget Direct travel insurance, you get 24/7 access to a worldwide network of 75,000+ medical and emergency assistance providers.

 Find out more

 The information on this page is a summary only.
-For more details about travel insurance, including the terms, conditions, limits and exclusions that apply, please read the product disclosure statement.
+For all the terms, conditions, limits and exclusions, please read the Product Disclosure Statement.

 Frequently asked questions

 Does travel insurance cover scooters and motorbikes?